muriqui/btcalc/README.md

-# BTcalc: A BattleTech shot calculator
+# BTcalc: A BattleTech calculator

-Calculates attack roll target numbers for the BattleTech board game.
+Calculates target numbers for the _BattleTech: Total Warfare_ and _BattleTech: Alpha Strike_ tabletop games.